pulsar-edit/pulsar/packages/autocomplete/docs/provider-api.md

 ## Tips

-`autocomplete-plus` guesses at the “prefix” — that is, the range of characters before the cursor that might be part of whatever suggestion you will insert.
+`autocomplete` guesses at the “prefix” — that is, the range of characters before the cursor that might be part of whatever suggestion you will insert.

 For some languages, you may need to override this by specifying a `replacementPrefix` value for each suggestion: